 Kentucky native Tessa Lark is an Avery Fisher Career Grant winner and recipient of a Leonore Annenberg Fellowship grant in 2014.
-An experienced soloist and chamber musician, she plays on the “ex-Gingold” Stravidarius violin made in 1683.
+An experienced soloist and chamber musician, she plays on the “ex-Gingold” Stradivarius violin made in 1683.
 Pianist Roman Rabinovich has enjoyed an international career since winning the Arthur Rubinstein International Piano Master Competition.
 These artists perform two very different masterpieces of the violin and piano repertoire: Brahms’s idyllic G Major Violin Sonata and Bartók’s intense, harmonically daring Violin Sonata No. 1.

 JOHANNES BRAHMS (1833-1897)

 Sonata for Violin and Piano No. 1 in G Major (“Regen”), Op.
 78 (1879)

 Sonata for Violin and Piano No. 1 in C-sharp minor, Sz.
 75, BB 84 (1921)

 Please note that this concert takes place at the Cosmos Club, 2121 Massachusetts Ave., NW.